• Skip to primary navigation

 Soy garlic sauce

-• Meanwhile, in a small saucepan, combine the soy sauce, sugar, Mirin, sesame oil, garlic, and red pepper flakes.
+• Meanwhile, in a small saucepan, combine the soy sauce, sugar, honey, Mirin, sesame oil, garlic, and red pepper flakes.

 • Bring the mixture to a simmer over medium heat, stirring occasionally until the sugar dissolves (about 3-4 minutes).